A Walk Around Hourglass Lake at Disney World

-In the summer, these beautiful flowers, add an extra pop of color.
+In the summer, these beautiful flowers add an extra pop of color.

 You’ll know you’re passing the Cars section of the resort because of the different sketches on the side of the building.

-As we get closer to the end of Art of Animation, you’ll see even more references to the film.
+As we get closer to the end of Art of Animation, you’ll see more references to the film.

-These pictures were taken at different times of the year.
+Some of these pictures were taken at different times of the year.
 Below is a photo of the lake in December.
 No matter what time of year you visit, the views are exquisite.